 Answer From Jay L. Hoecker, M.D.

-Swallowing a few teaspoons of camphor — one of the main ingredients in VapoRub and other topical medications, such as Campho-Phenique and Bengay — can cause fatal poisoning in toddlers.
+Swallowing a few teaspoons of camphor — one of the main ingredients in VapoRub and other topical medications, such as Campho-Phenique and Bengay — can cause deadly poisoning in toddlers.
 Topical camphor absorbed through mucous membranes or broken skin also can be toxic.
-That's why you should never put VapoRub in or around the nostrils — particularly a small child's nostrils.
-Finally, if VapoRub gets in your eye, it can injure your cornea.
+That's why you should never put VapoRub in or around the nostrils — especially a small child's nostrils.
+And if VapoRub gets in your eye, it can injure your cornea.

 See more Expert Answers